Project-KeL/KeL/README.md

 ```

 ## Keys and locks
 The central symbol in KeL is `:`.
 It is 'blank-sensitive' meaning the characters surrounding it (including non-glyph characters) are significant.
-To simplify, a word right before `:` is called a _key_ and a word right after a _lock_.Everything is a key by default so a key alone does not need `:` right after it.
+To simplify, a word right before `:` is called a _key_ and a word right after a _lock_.
+Everything is a key by default so a key alone does not need `:` right after it.
 The `.` is right blank-sensitive.
 These symbols are the only ones to have this property.

 There are three other important symbols called _commands_.
 1. `#` refers to declarations or other actions to be executed at compile-time.
 2. `@` is the equivalent at run-time.
 3. `!` means something has to be resolved at most during the binary generation.

-Commands also escape the blank-sensitiveness of the colon depending on their position.
+Commands also escape the blank-sensitiveness of the `:` depending on their position.

 A scope is delimited by `scope` and `.` where the `.` is followed by a blank.
 An instruction ends with a `;` but the last instruction of a scope may end with a `.`.

+Keys and locks are processed separately.
+This means a key may have the same name of a lock.

 #### Identification
 Keys can be used as identifiers (like constants and variables).
 In this configuration, the lock sets the type partially.